 Dr Pegine Walrad, Anniversary Research Lecturer in Parasite Biology: differentiation of Leishmania, with an emphasis on post transcriptional regulation of gene expression in this and other trypanosomatid parasites.

-Dr Marjan van der Woude, Senior Lecturer in Microbiology: control of heterogeneity within bacterial populations, with particular interests in epigenetics and biofilm formation.
+Dr Marjan van der Woude, Reader: control of heterogeneity within bacterial populations, with particular interests in epigenetics and biofilm formation.